USA Freedom Kids

 USA Freedom Kids, sometimes referred to as USA Freedom Girls, are an American girl group known for performing their song "Freedom's Call" at a Donald Trump rally in Pensacola, Florida in January 2016, during his presidential campaign.
 While the group's manager formerly supported Trump, he claims that the group has never been political, and that they had offered to perform at Hillary Clinton's rallies.
-The group now supports Biden, re-recording their most known song.
+In 2020, the group supported the election of Joe Biden, re-recording their most known song.

 History

 At the time of the group's formation, Alexis Popick was 8, Bianca and Izzy were both 11, Sarah was 13 and Victoria was 12.
 The group was formed and is managed by Alexis' father, Jeff Popick, a former television stunt man and Trump supporter.
 They came together from a casting call and include 3 performers and 2 girls who only record in the studio.
 Sarah has been blind since birth.
 The group is from Naples, Florida.

 Before the performance at a Trump rally, one of Simon Cowell's executive producers is said to have expressed interest in the group, suggesting that they had product licensing potential.